 When most of us think about the leading causes of house fires, we imagine someone leaving a candle burning, a curling iron left on, or an item forgotten in a hot toaster oven.
 What we don’t think about is something as seemingly innocent as our clothes dryer.

 Each year there are 2,900 home fires attributed to dryer problems in the United States.
 Typically this results in an estimated 5 deaths, 100 injuries, and $35 million in property loss annually.
 Of those fires, 34% are caused by failure to clean and maintain the dryer properly.
 Additionally, more home clothes dryer fires occur in the fall and winter months.
 Here are 3 tips to keep your home safe.

-- Hire a professional to clean ductwork annually.
-Once a year, have a professional throughly clean your dryer’s ductwork.
+Once a year, have a professional thoroughly clean your dryer’s ductwork.
 This involves detaching the duct and thoroughly cleaning inside and out, as well as cleaning the dryer’s internal filtration system, and servicing the home’s exterior vent.

 A home’s clothes dryer is often a big investment made by the homeowner, so it’s important to protect it.
 With these tips, the chances of experiencing a dryer fire are much lower.

 At Thompson and Thompson Service Group, dryer duct cleaning is one of our specialties!
 If it’s been a while since you cleaned your dryer vent, (or maybe you never have), contact us for a free visit.
 We’ll inspect your dryer vent and make a recommendation.

 If you enjoyed this article, please take the time to share it on any of these Social Media networks.
 Thank you!